csqcode/purple-team-homelab/scenarios/ad-attack-chain/04-persistence/writeup.md

 Verdict: True Positive - Persistence

-Recommended Response: Delete update_svc.exe.
+Recommended Response: Delete update_svc.exe and remove the scheduled task.
 Check for any other changes to the systems.
 Monitor outgoing connections to the attacker IP address.

 ---